Brandon Wheat Kings: Western Hockey League

 In the late 1980s, Brad McCrimmon's brother, Kelly McCrimmon, took over as team manager.
 Under his guidance, the Wheat Kings again rose to prominence, making three finals appearances in a four-season span between 1994–95 and 1997–98.
 Despite losing the 1995 final, the team advanced to the Memorial Cup because they lost to the host Kamloops Blazers; at the tournament, Brandon lost the semi-final 2–1 to the Detroit Junior Red Wings.
 Their best result came in 1995–96, when the team, coached by Bob Lowes and led on the ice by the likes of Wade Redden and Peter Schaefer, posted its first 50-win season since 1979, winning the regular season title.
 The team then lost only three games in the playoffs en route to its second playoff championship.
 The Wheat Kings thus advanced to a second consecutive Memorial Cup tournament; they again bowed out in the semi-final, losing 4–3 to Peterborough.
 Throughout this period the Wheat Kings became a perennial playoff contender, missing the postseason only twice between 1993 and 2018.

 The Wheat Kings were selected to host the 2010 Memorial Cup tournament, ensuring their fifth appearance.
 Led by Matt Calvert, Brayden Schenn, and Toni Rajala, Brandon put together a 50-win season, reached the Eastern Conference final and the Memorial Cup final.
 There, the Wheat Kings lost to the Windsor Spitfires, who claimed their second straight national title.
 Brandon would return to the Memorial Cup for a sixth time in 2016 after winning its third Ed Chynoweth Cup as league champions.
 However, the 2016 tournament would mark the first time the team failed to advance to at least the semi-final as they dropped three straight games.
 After the season, Kelly McCrimmon was hired by the National Hockey League's Vegas Golden Knights—his departure from Brandon marked the end of an era.

 In a shortened 2020–21 WHL campaign played exclusively in-division and without playoffs—the season was modified due to the COVID-19 pandemic—Brandon finished atop the East Division with an 18–4–2 record.
 In 2022, the team hired former player Marty Murray to be its new coach and manager.

 Season-by-season record

 The Wheat Kings facing the Calgary Hitmen in the 2007 WHL playoffs.

-The Wheat Kings have played out of Keystone Centre—now Westoba Credit Union Place—since 1973.
+The Wheat Kings have played out of Keystone Centre—now Assiniboine Credit Union Place—since 1973.